KEEP UP TO DATE

 Meetings and committees

-The governing body had a busy year in 2016, and the school were pleased to retain our ‘Good’ assessment during our April 2016 short Ofsted inspection.
+In 2016, and the school were pleased to retain our ‘Good’ assessment during the April 2016 short Ofsted inspection.
 The Ofsted letter reflects the contribution of the governing body, with the inspector observing that ‘The governors I met are highly knowledgeable and have a very good oversight of the school’s assessment information.
 They are fully involved in setting the vision for the school and quality assuring the information presented to them by school staff.’

 The Curriculum Committee

-The members of the Curriculum Committee are - Ciaran McDonald [Chair], Jessica Boothroyd, Karla Milton, Ian Holmes, Ling Lim, David Morgan and Joanne Patterson [Head].
+The members of the Curriculum Committee are - Ciaran McDonald [Chair], Jessica Boothroyd, Karla Milton, Ling Lim, Catriona Urquhart-Lintz, Richard Laverick and Joanne Patterson [Head].
 This committee monitors the delivery of the Early Years Foundation Stage curriculum and the National Curriculum and the standards and quality of teaching and learning.
 The curriculum committee has within its composition mathematics, English and IT governors who take a particular interest in that part of the curriculum and an SEND governor - ensuring there is good provision for children with special needs is a key responsibility for the governors.

-In 2016-17 the Curriculum Committee spent time considering the impact of changes to the new curriculum and assessment systems and supporting a school application for the Primary Science Quality Mark.
+In 2017-18 the Curriculum Committee spent time considering the impact of changes to the delivery of the Navigation curriculum and, in particular, the impact of the Talk 4 Writing project in the school and the implementation and impact of the maths lead teacher's work with the North West Maths Hub mastery in maths approach.
 Governors have also discussed key data giving the results of pupil achievement, attainment and progress so that we can be sure that the school is on track to fulfil its targets for all pupils.
 We focus on how the Pupil Premium & Sports Funding Grants are being spent by the school and what impact this has on the pupil outcomes.
+Governors will also analyse the trainng being given to staff to ensure there are good opportunities for all.

 The Finance, Personnel and Facilities Committee

-In the 2016-17 spring term, the FP&FC signed off the 2016-17 budget and approved the 2017/18 budget plan for the school and this is reviewed at each committee meeting.
+In the 2017-18, the FP&FC signed off the 2017-18 budget and approved the 2018/19 budget plan for the school and this is reviewed at each committee meeting.
 The priority of our budget is focused on standards, value for money and ensuring that the right resources are targeted to achieving excellence in teaching.

 Governing bodies must have policies which cover every aspect of school life in place.
 All school policies are available from school but some of the more commonly requested ones are available in the website polices section.
 The governing body must ensure that all school policies are reviewed on a regular basis.